Become an Exhibitor

 So getting back to todays topic-food before ONE- is it just for fun?

 The phrase ‘food before one is just for fun’ gets thrown around casually, usually by well-meaning people trying to diminish the stress and anxiety surrounding mealtimes with little ones.
 Unfortunately, this phrase may end up doing more harm than good.
-Although hopefully there will be many food-related fun times experienced by both you and your baby in that first year of their life, there are significant health-related reasons why you should be aiming to introduce your child to a vast array of nutritious foods from about six months of life.
+Hopefully there will be many food-related fun times experienced by both you and your baby in that first year of their life.
+However, there are significant health-related reasons why you should be aiming to introduce your child to a vast array of nutritious foods from about six months of life.
 (1) This article examines the evidence behind these health-related reasons and discusses the most important considerations when introducing your baby to the exciting world of solid baby food.

 In the first months of life, babies can meet all their nutrient and energy requirements from milk alone, but at around the six-month mark, milk will no longer be enough to address all of their dietary needs.
 (1, 2, 3) At around this time your baby’s appetite will also surpass that which milk alone is able to satiate, and the introduction of complementary solids during this time will help to reduce the risk of stunted growth or development, by meeting these increased energy requirements.
 (2) Whilst breast milk will continue to provide your infant with beneficial bioavailable nutrients and is still highly recommended for at least twelve months, introducing your infant to a variety of solids during this time will help them to meet their energy and nutrient requirements.
 (1) This should include a variety of foods from a range of the five recommended food groups, for example, vegetables, fruits and full-fat dairy.
 (1)